-If you are a rural land irrigation water provider, you can claim a deduction for capital expenditure you incurred supplying water to a landcare operation for:
+If you are a rural land irrigation water provider, you can claim a deduction for capital expenditure you incurred on a landcare operation for land used by other entities that you supply with water if the land is:

-- Iand in Australia that other entities being entities supplied with water by you - use at the time for primary production businesses, or - rural land in Australia that other entities being entities supplied with water by you - use at the time for carrying on businesses for a taxable purpose from the use of that land (except a business of mining or quarrying).
+- land in Australia that those entities use at the time for primary production businesses, or - rural land in Australia that those entities use at the time for carrying on businesses for a taxable purpose, except a business of mining or quarrying.

-Your deduction is reduced by a reasonable amount to reflect an entity's use of the land for other than a taxable purpose after you incurred the expenditure.
-If you can deduct expenditure under both the water facilities and landcare operation rules, you can only deduct the expenditure as expenditure on a water facility - see Water conservation and conveyance facilities.
+If you are a rural land irrigation water provider your deduction is reduced by a reasonable amount to reflect an entity's use of the land for other than a taxable purpose in an income year after you incurred the expenditure.